jacastanon01/mealplanner/README.md

 ## What I learned

-I tried to approach this project using RTK's best practices.
+I tried to approach this project using Redux best practices.
 Fortunately Mark Erikson (creator of RTK) has written extensively of how to utilize this library.
 RTK takes care of a lot of the boiler plate to set up a redux store and simplifies the process of using and updating state with hooks.
 I enjoyed how organized you can make your state by abstracting different states into slices with their own logic to handle that area (reducers).